precice/precice.github.io/content/docs/docs-meta/overview.md

 ---
 ```

-Use `aliases` for additional legacy URLs:
+Use `aliases` to redirect previous URLs to the page:

 ```yaml
 aliases: